 Here is where the links to various sources of information and version notes as the model is updated can be found.

 The summary tab holds all the critical information about returns and assumptions ready for a third party to review.
 Many of the key inputs will be adjusted from this page as we will show you in the tutorials page.
-This page summarizes the general info and timing; acquisition, financing, and exit assumptions; risk and return metrics; year 1 cash flows; and (coming soon) partnership level return summary.
+This page summarizes the general info and timing; acquisition, financing, and exit assumptions; risk and return metrics; year 1 cash flows; partnership level return summary; penetration analysis; and a sensitivity analysis.

 CFSummary (Cash Flow Summary)